Texas State Technical College-Harlingen

 - Texas State Technical College (TSTC) was established in 1965 as the James Connally Technical Institute (JCTI) of Texas A & M University to meet the state’s evolving workforce needs.
 This College was located in Central Texas at the former James Connally Air Force Base in Waco.
 At the time, Governor John Connally predicted that it would be “the most sophisticated technical-vocational institute in the country.”

-- The teacher population of 177 teachers has declined by 40% over five years.
+- The teacher population of 177 teachers has stayed relatively flat over five years.

 |Texas State Technical College-Harlingen||(TX) Community College Avg.|